railsuser2014/openobject-doc-book-en/source/features/timesheets.rst

 The timesheet system allows you to record time spent by employees on projects or activities.
-Its integration with the analtic accounting allows you to manage bugdets, plannings, costs and reinvoicing of human ressources.
+Its integration with the analtic accounting allows you to manage bugdets, plannings, costs and reinvoicing of human resources.

 Different working methods are provided according to the need: